whl1729/note/computer/os/apue/02_unix_standardization_and_implementations.md

 ### 2.9 Differences Between Standards

-1. Conflicts are unintended, but if they should arise, POSIX.1 defers to the ISO C standard.
+1. Conflicts are unintended, but if they should arise, **POSIX.1 defers to the ISO C standard**.

 2. ISO C defines the function clock to return the amount of CPU time used by a process.
 The value returned is a `clock_t` value, but ISO C **doesn’t specify its units**.
 Thus we must take care when using variables of type `clock_t` so that we don’t mix variables with different units.